Skip to main content

 Step 5: Complete the Merge

-Select the Merge button to confirm the Merge.
-This will start the merge process.
+Select the 'Merge' button to confirm the merge and start the process.

 Did this answer your question?